-The company has estimated claims outstanding on a case by case basis, and supplemented this with an Incurred but Not Reported (IBNR) claims provision based on different reserving methodologies applicable to the relevant policy portfolios.
+The Company has estimated claims outstanding on a case by case basis, which also include an estimated allowance for subrogation or salvage recoveries, and supplemented this with IBNR claims provision based on different reserving methodologies applicable to relevant policy portfolios.

-The Company's net claims outstanding and IBNR provisions are disclosed in note 13 at €13.2m and €2.1m respectively, and favourable variations arising from prior year claims amounted to €2m.
+The Company's net claims outstanding and IBNR provisions are disclosed in note 13 at €14.6m and €2.1 respectively, and favourable variations arising from prior year claims, when also considering the impact of the recovery reserve and IBNR, amounting to €2.6m.
 Further information on the development of the ultimate cost of claims over the years is disclosed in note 13.

-We focused on this area due to its inherent subjectivity and complexity (refer to notes 2.1, 3, and 13).
+We focused on this area due to its inherent subjectivity and complexity (refer to notes 2.1, 3 and 13)